John Craven (actor): Biography

 Craven was born on June 22, 1916, in New York City.
 He was a third-generation actor, following in the profession of his father, Frank Craven, and his grandfather, John T. Craven.
 His mother, Mary Blythe, was an actress prior to marriage.
+He had an older sister, Blyth Daly (1901-1965), born when the family lived in England.
+His baby picture was printed in the March, 1922 edition of Success magazine in an article about his father's career.
+He attended Beverly Hills High School in 1935.